ddsb01/FairAssign/README.md

 # FairAssign
-Codebase for our work titled ["FairAssign: Stochastically Fair Driver Assignment in Gig Delivery Platforms"] (https://dl.acm.org/doi/10.1145/3593013.3594040) (FAccT 2023)
+Codebase for our work titled ["FairAssign: Stochastically Fair Driver Assignment in Gig Delivery Platforms"](https://dl.acm.org/doi/10.1145/3593013.3594040) (FAccT 2023)

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local mahcine.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Pre-requisites
 The algorithms are implemented in Python 3 (Python 3.9)